david1707/my_music/README.md

 An application where the users can add/remove music albums to/from their collections, share them, whislist, Admin users can also add, modify or delete albums, bands, and more, and Mega also assign who is an Admin or a normal user

 Future updates:
-- [WIP] Manage Genre(Mega): A list of music genres to pick.
-Only a list.
-FAB to Add a new Genre as a Modal, Edit on Modal, Delete on Confirmation
+- [WIP]Manage Bands(Admin or Mega): String name, String Description, String Genre, String From, bool Active, String members, String Photo
 - Add login/signup validation
 - Improve login/signup Screens style
 - Improve AvatarGlow https://pub.dev/packages/avatar_glow
 - Add global styling to the app
-- Manage Bands(Admin or Mega): String name, String Description, String Members, id Genre, String From, bool Active, String Photo
 - Manage Albums(Admin or Mega): Date Released, id Genre, Time Length, List<String> tracks, String Title, Band Band, String Photo
 - Add/Remove albums to my list
 - Share the user collection